 Products and claims regarding properties and effects on this site have not been evaluated by the FDA or Health Canada.
 These products are not intended to diagnose, treat, cure, or prevent any disease.
 Information supplied is for general reference & educational purposes only and is not intended to replace professional medical advice.

-1. While all our children's necklaces have built-in safety releases, children under the age of three shouldn't wear a necklace without adult supervision.
+1. While all our children's necklaces have built-in safety releases, children under the age of three generally shouldn't wear a necklace without adult supervision*.
 We recommend that when your children are sleeping you move any necklace to their leg (usually wrapped twice around their ankle) under their clothes (socks, PJ's, etc) so that it remains in contact with the skin.
-On smaller children, location of the jewelry won't matter at all in terms of efficacy and both hazelwood and Baltic amber will still be effective in relieving teething pain (they'll work just as well and you'll sleep better!).
+On smaller children, location of the jewelry won't matter at all in terms of efficacy and both hazelwood and Baltic amber will still be effective in relieving pain & inflammation (they'll work just as well and you'll sleep better!).

 2. Never put more than one necklace at the same time around the neck of a child of any age.
 The safety mechanism built-in to the necklaces is based on weight.
 When enough weight is put on the mechanism, it releases to prevent choking.
 The concern would be that should the necklace get caught on something, it would take twice as much weight for the safety mechanism to be activated.
 If you'd like to have your child wear both hazelwood and amber, consider a hazel-amber mix or getting a Baltic amber bracelet in addition to a hazelwood necklace.
 If teething is the main issue, have them wear a baltic amber necklace and wrap a hazelwood necklace twice around their wrist or ankle (if you're also trying to treat eczema, reflux, or something similar with the hazelwood).